qaxl/adventofcode/README.md

 ## Code Quality

-The solutions here are mine, and most are my first attempts; hence, they are not polished and may feel dirty at times.
+The solutions here are mine, and most are my first attempts (due to time constraints); hence, they are not polished and may feel dirty at times.
 They work, but may not be the most optimal or best solution to the problem.
 Pull requests are welcome :).